WPAuditor/WPAuditor/README.md

 4. Select `wpauditor.zip`, install it, and activate **WPAuditor**.
 5. Open **WPAuditor → Settings** and verify logging, retention, and timezone preferences.
 6. Review the dashboard and run File Forensics and Core Integrity before enabling optional hardening controls.

-WPAuditor Free and WPAuditor Pro must not run simultaneously.
-Deactivate one edition before activating the other.

 ## What does WPAuditor monitor?